 The "manipulation" aspect of photo manipulation involves crafting a photographic element into something different.
 There are several ways to do that in Photoshop, and each technique has its own set of benefits and drawbacks.
 That's why it is important to master as many of them as possible so you can make an educated decision about which feature is the best choice for each situation.

 Changing the basic shape of an element can be done with basic transformations, custom warps, puppet warps, or liquify.
-To see a great tutorial explaining the differences of each of these, check out Adobe Photoshop for Kids: Funny faces!
+To see a great tutorial utilizing these tools for an awesome transformation, check out: How to Create a Frankenstein's Monster Photo Manipulation in Adobe Photoshop.

 9. Learn the Tablet